lvgl/lvgl/docs/widgets/tabview.rst

 New tabs can be added with :cpp:expr:`lv_tabview_add_tab(tabview, "Tab name")`.
-This will return a pointer to an `lv_obj </widgets/obj>`__ object where the tab’s content can be created.
+This will return a pointer to an `lv_obj </widgets/obj>`__ object where the tab's content can be created.

 Rename tabs
 -----------